anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 relationship with "fizzbuzz_0".
 Additionally, "fizzbuzz_99" may be the predecessor of "fizzbuzz_0".

-If a future RFC defines a versioning scheme, an RDAP extension definition MUST explicitly denote its compliance with that scheme.
+An RDAP extension definition MUST explicitly denote its compliance with any versioning scheme, such as [@?I-D.regext-rdap-versioning].
+A> issue #57

 ### Backwards-Compatible Changes {#backwards_compatible_changes}